Topics covered on this page:

 Course Preparation and Evaluation:

-- Leading up to approval, you will be supported by our Red House team to develop your course syllabus
+- Leading up to approval, you will be supported by our Red House team to develop your course syllabus, with support coming from the lessons learned from prior bridge courses and in conjunction with the resources provided by the Center for New Designs in Learning and Scholarship (CNDLS)

 - After approval, but before the beginning of the Spring semester, we will organize a gathering for all Bridge faculty to come together and get to know one another.
 The session will also be a chance to hear from returning Bridge faculty on practices and lessons they’ve learned about teaching a Bridge Course, and to answer questions new faculty may have.